treehays/Auth1796/README.md

 - **Author:** Ahmad Abdulsalam
 - **Contact:** Please open an issue or pull request on the repository for questions or support.

 ---

+## 🤖 AI Assistance

+This project was developed with the help of agentic AI using **Kilocode** together with **GitHub Copilot** to boost productivity, automate code generation, and ensure best practices throughout the codebase.

+---